Tradiny/binance-dca/README.md

 For example, if you deposit 200 euros, the system will use the following algorithm to balance the deposited euros:

-The system buys the calculated percentage of the deposited euros if the amount of BTC in your portfolio is less than 66% and:
+The system buys the calculated percentage (to reflect your weights) of the deposited euros if the amount of BTC in your portfolio is less than 66% and:

 1. The asset is below EMA 200 1d
 2. Or there is not enough data to calculate EMA 200 1d